openshift-labs/learn-katacoda/middleware/pipelines/04task-resource-def.md

 `oc create -f tasks/apply_manifest_task.yaml`{{execute}}

-We'll also create a `update-deployment` task, which can be seen with a `cat` command.
+We'll also create a `update-deployment` task, which can be seen with a `cat` command:

 `oc create -f tasks/update_deployment_task.yaml`{{execute}}

+Finally, we can create a PersistentVolumeClaim to provide the filesystem for our pipeline execution, explained more in the next step:

+`oc create -f resources/persistent_volume_claim.yaml`{{execute}}

 You can take a look at the tasks you created using the [Tekton CLI](https://github.com/tektoncd/cli/releases):